MPIBGC-TEE/bgc_md2/README.md

   How much (links to the) data should be part of the database?

  * Translation of yaml files to the new format.
-  * example:
+   * examples:
-    ``` bgc_md2/bgc_md2/models/Williams2005GCB/source.py ```
+     * ``` bgc_md2/bgc_md2/models/Williams2005GCB/source.py ```
+     * ``` bgc_md2/bgc_md2/models/Potter1993GlobalBiogeochemicalCycles/source.py```

-  * In the yaml file find all variables that do not have an "expr" (are not defined as expressions with respect to other variables)
-    create ```Symbol``` Instances for them.
+   * In the yaml file find all variables that do not have an "expr" (are not defined as expressions with respect to other variables) create ```Symbol``` Instances for them.
-    (This can be done at the same time as providing a bibliographic variable dictionary which is only used for presentation)
-    If no parametrisations are provided the dimensions can be kept as comments.
+     (This can be done at the same time as providing a bibliographic variable dictionary which is only used for presentation) If no parametrisations are provided the dimensions can be kept as comments.
-    If quantitative model runs are desired the units are actually used for the values of those variables so they
-    belong to the parameter sets.
+     If quantitative model runs are desired the units are actually used for the values of those variables so they belong to the parameter sets.
      The units like ```kilogramm```,```meter``` have to be imported from sympy.physics.units

-  * move the remaining variables which are defined by expression into a section after this and copy the decription as a comment.
+   * Move the remaining variables which are defined by expression into a section after this and copy the decription as a comment.
-    The dimension  does not have to be set for these because it can be inferred from the dimensions of the variables
-    constituting the expression.
+     The dimension  does not have to be set for these because it can be inferred from the dimensions of the variables constituting the expression.

-  * In the model file look out for common variables (present in more than one model) that are already defined as
-    Classes in ```bgc_md2/resolve/mvars.py```
+   * In the model file look out for common variables (present in more than one model) that are already defined as Classes in ```bgc_md2/resolve/mvars.py```
-    * Import the appropriate constructors in the ```source.py``` file and use them directly for the variables that go into
-      the ```specialVars``` set.
-These are the things that we can compare between models that define them
-      (or other specialVars from which they can be derived)
+     * Import the appropriate constructors in the ```source.py``` file and use them directly for the variables that go into the ```specialVars``` set.
+These are the things that we can compare between models that define them (or other specialVars from which they can be derived)
-    * If you want a variable be comparable across models and you do not find it in ```bgc_md2/resolve/mvars.py``` yet, then
-      note it down in this document in the following bullet list, like the first point and give an example of a succesfull comparison.
+     * If you want a variable be comparable across models and you do not find it in ```bgc_md2/resolve/mvars.py``` yet, then note it down in this document in the following bullet list, like the first point and give an example of a succesfull comparison.
 	 *  mvars to be implemented:
 	  * Implement a notebook wich compares vegetation cycling matrices vegetation pools across models.
   	    steps:
 	    * This could internally be done via the dyadic representation (but should also be possible if the model is given in matrix form)